Top 5: Best mirrorless cameras for shooting video

 Best for: Those on a budget who don’t want to sacrifice image quality.

-Watch out for: Video quality not quite up to others such as the Lumix GH4.
+Watch out for: Video specs not quite on par with step-up models such as the Canon R5 or Sony a7S III, but then neither is the price.

 Buy: Amazon